NicholasJDi/Music-Display-Desklet/README.md

 for Rhythmbox, VLC and Spotify. (i'm using rhythmbox in these examples) vlc has really bad Metadata support.
 ### Player Settings
 #### Track Polling Interval
 The Interval for how often Track data is updated.
+(Playing/Paused)
 #### Player Polling Interval
 The Interval for how often Players are checked for.
+(No Player/Stopped)
 #### Allowed Players
-A Comma-separated list of allowed Players.
+A Comma-separated list of allowed Players. (rhythmbox,spotify)
 #### Treat Whitelist As Blacklist
 Whether or not to treat the Whitelist as a Blacklist
 ### Button Settings